rogerpadilla/nukak-website/docs/querying-repository.md

 ## Repository

-A `repository` allows to run queries for a _specific_ `entity`, they can be used instead of [queriers](/docs/querying-querier).
-That way, it is unnecessary to provide the `entity` parameter, and only the `query` parameter is required to run the queries.
-Each `repository` is also associated with a single [querier](/docs/querying-querier) instance.
+A `repository` allows to run queries for a _specific_ `entity`, they can be used instead of [queriers](/docs/querying-querier) for this purpose.
+That way, it is unnecessary to provide the `entity` parameter, and only the `query` parameter is required.
+Every `repository` is also associated with a single [querier](/docs/querying-querier) instance (from where it was obtained).

 With a `repository` you can:
 - Manipulate the data related to a single `entity`.
-- Access the `querier` instance that is linked to the `repository`.
+- Access the `querier` instance from where the `repository` was obtained.

 ```ts